 “I currently work on a COVID medicine and telemetry unit in New York,” Kelita Raphael, BSN, RN-BC tells Aspen.
 “My advice for nurses working holidays is to take advantage of the camaraderie that you have with your colleagues.
 Everyone is away from home and away from their family, but your work colleagues are also your family.
 Get together and bring some food and take some time to laugh with your squad.
 Also, it’s important to make the patients feel valued.
 They all want to be at home with their family as well.
 Make your patients feel cared for as much as you can during this.”

 Don’t take on too much.

-Nurses increasingly work 12 hour shifts and the holidays can be hectic (often three 12-hour shifts of five 8-hour shifts).
-Although family time and obligations are important, remember you need to be rested to care for your patients.
+Nurses increasingly work 12-hour shifts and the holidays can be hectic (often three 12-hour shifts of five 8-hour shifts).
+Although family time and obligations are important, remember you need to be well rested to deliver the best patient care.
 Have your Thanksgiving dinner catered.
 Ask another family member to bake the Christmas sweets.
 Don’t overwhelm yourself with work and personal obligations.
 Decide what’s essential and be willing to compromise on everything else.